 What to wear?

-Waterproof hiking boots, a warm layer and rain clothes (also to protect yourself from the spray on the boat) are an absolute must!
-Mind we did this tour in the middle of summer, yet the temperatures were rather baltic… There is no shelter on Lunga or Staffa (expect for FIngal’s Cave) and once you’re off the boat, you are quite literally stranded on the island until they come and pick you up again!
+Waterproof hiking boots, a warm layer and rain clothes (also to protect yourself from the spray on the boat) are an absolute must – you can find my recommended items in my Scotland packing list!
+Mind we did this tour in the middle of summer, yet the temperatures were rather baltic… There is no shelter on Lunga or Staffa (expect for Fingal’s Cave) and once you’re off the boat, you are quite literally stranded on the island until they come and pick you up again!
 There are trails, but they can be muddy, so good footwear is essential.